-I will say that everyone was trying to social distance at the gate and when they joined the queue and everyone was quiet and calm.
+I will say that everyone was trying to follow coronavirus travel rules and social distance at the gate and when they joined the queue and everyone was quiet and calm.
 That helped things a lot.

 We were seated in row 1 so were one of the last to board – and did get a bit of traffic on the jetty but again fellow passengers did try to social distance.

 I was a bit apprehensive about the flight and purposely did not plan to eat or drink as I did not want to use the loos.